-If entertainment industries around the world know anything, it is that sex sells.
+If entertainment industries around the world know anything, it is that sex and porn sell.
 Unlike television, where, until the advent of streaming services, networks were reluctant to put out risqué content save for some notable exceptions, the big screen has always been the place to explore, experiment, and push the boundaries.
 For a filmmaker who knows what they are doing, depicting sex is just one puzzle piece of their film.
 Some movies do a great job of weaving the sex part with their core themes and delivering an exhilarating watch to the audience.
+Here’s the list of steamiest movies on HBO Max that depict sex and nudity in a meaningful way.

 Directed by Andrew Haigh, ‘Looking: The Movie’ is a poignant conclusion to the acclaimed HBO series.
 The film reunites the tight-knit group of friends—Patrick (Jonathan Groff), Dom (Murray Bartlett), and Agustín (Frankie J. Alvarez)—as they return to San Francisco for a wedding.
 Delving into love, friendship, and self-discovery themes, the movie follows Patrick’s journey to find closure and navigate his complex relationships.
 With its authentic portrayal of LGBTQ+ experiences, ‘Looking: The Movie’ delivers a heartfelt and satisfying resolution, showcasing the growth and resilience of its characters.
 You can watch the movie here.